kitajs/docs/concepts/jsdocs.md

 ### `@internal`

-Marks a route as internal, making it appear in the generated documentation.
+Marks a route as internal, hiding it from the generated documentation but can still be used in the application.

 ```ts
 /** @internal */